-The Smart Crowd (formerly known as Virtual Bee and Key For Cash) is one of the few online companies in existence offering a way to earn money doing data entry.
-You may already be familiar with this company if you’ve been in the work at home circles for a while.
+The Smart Crowd is one of the few online companies in existence offering legit data entry jobs.
+You may already be familiar with this company if you've been in the work at home circles for a while.

 International workers – this opportunity is open worldwide provided you meet certain requirements.
 More detail on that is below.

-What kind of work do you do for The Smart Crowd?
+What kind of work do you do for The Smart Crowd/VirtualBee?

 For the most part it is easy, mindless work that you don't need a lot of special skills for.

-How and when does The Smart Crowd pay?
+How and when does The Smart Crowd/Virtual Bee pay?

 Who can apply?